TTAN20/Aspen/README.md

 Aspen Capital Software Engineering Internship Interview <br>

 To run my code, first download and extract the Aspen.zip file and open up the Aspen folder in your preferred coding platform/terminal. <br>
+Make sure your package manager is up to date by running <br>
+apt-get update. <br>
-Second, run the code python3 ./app.py in your terminal, and for every ModuleFoundError download the module that you are missing by running pip install (name of module). <br>
+Second, run the code python3 ./app.py in your terminal, and for every ModuleFoundError download the module that you are missing by running <br> pip install (name of module). <br>
-If you don't have pip installed you can install it by running sudo apt install python3-pip in your terminal<br>
+If you don't have pip installed you can install it by running <br>
+sudo apt install python3-pip <br>
+in your terminal<br>
 After running the code, the code should run a local server to the address http://127.0.0.1:5000, and then from there you can use the buttons to navigate around. <br>